Restrictions

 Menstruation donating blood during painful or heavy bleeding menstruation is not recommended

-Skin and mucous membrane piercing, tattooing donations can be made 4 months after the procedure
+Tattoos (including permanent makeup), piercings, cosmetic procedures that entail piercing the skin donations can be made 4 months after the procedure

 Acupuncture if non-disposable needles were used, donations can be made 4 months after acupuncture